nanocosmos/docs/docs/bintu-android-sdk.md

 ## Project setup
 ### Android Studio
-To use the bintu.live SDK in your Android Studio project you need to include the bintu android archive as module.
-In order to do this copy the android archive (bintu-sdk.aar) on you drive and open the "Create Module" menu in Android Studio (via File -> New -> Create Module).
+To use the bintu.live SDK in your Android Studio project you need to include the bintu android archive as a module.
+In order to do this copy the android archive (bintu-sdk.aar) to your drive and open the "Create Module" menu in Android Studio (via File -> New -> Create Module).
 On the "Create New Module" menu select "Import .JAR/.AAR Package", as shown below, and click on "Next".
 ![Create Module Menu][Create_Module]

-Afterwards select the location of the bintu-live sdk archive file and enter a name for this module (e.g. "BintuSDK").
+Afterwards select the location of the bintu.live sdk archive file and enter a name for this module (e.g. "BintuSDK").
-After finishing the bintu.live sdk is included to your project and ready to use.
+After finishing the bintu.live sdk is included in your project and ready to use.

 ### Eclipse ADT